iydia/oppweeder/README.md

-# oppweeder
-Instagram Insight Tool
+# Pppweeder - A Social Media Analytics Tool

 ## What is oppweeder?
 This tool provides specific analytics to Instagram users that are not directly provided by the app.